unicef/giga-global-school-mapping/File-Organization.md

 <h2><a id="overview" class="anchor" aria-hidden="true" href="#overview"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"></path></svg></a>Overview</h2>

+The <a href="https://github.com/unicef/giga-global-school-mapping/blob/master/File-Organization.md">File Organization document</a> provides a structured overview of how files and directories are arranged for the project.
+It details the naming conventions, folder hierarchy, and organizational principles used to manage data, scripts, and outputs effectively, ensuring streamlined collaboration and accessibility for team members.
+This guidance helps maintain consistency and clarity in the project workflow.

 <h2><a id="top-level-dir" class="anchor" aria-hidden="true" href="#overview"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"></path></svg></a>Top-level Directory</h2>

 ```